Whitehorse

 0%

-Currently there is a 0% chance of seeing the aurora overhead in the Whitehorse area.
+There is a 0% chance of seeing the aurora overhead in the Whitehorse area (forecast for 17 September 2025 at 7:40pm UTC)

 The Kp-index is a scale used to measure geomagnetic activity.
 It ranges from 0 to 9, with higher values indicating greater geomagnetic activity.